Who else? DK Metcalf fuels Seahawks’ game-winning drive with 4th-down catch and touchdown

 “What a great night, man.
 That was awesome,” Seahawks coach Pete Carroll said.
 “We’re making memories, you know.”

+“Man, it’s just a blessing to be in a category like that (and) for that question even pop up,” Metcalf said.
+“But you know, in my mind, I feel like I’m getting to that point.
+There’s still people in the league that I still look up to, like DeAndre Hopkins, Julio (Jones), Mike Thomas, OBJ (Odell Beckham Jr.). …

+His first touchdown Sunday came on a bullet from Wilson in the third quarter, a diving grab on a 13-yard strike to give the Seahawks their first lead.
+As he got to his feet, Metcalf spun around in celebration and flung the football 10 rows into the stands behind the south end zone.

-Metcalf was in the middle of almost everything on the game-winning drive.
+Metcalf was in the middle of almost everything on the 96-yard, game-winning drive.

-Six of Wilson’s 12 passing attempts on the 96-yard drive were intended for the 6-foot-4, 229-pound Metcalf, who caught three of those targets for 60 yards.
+Six of Wilson’s 12 passing attempts on the final drive were intended for the 6-foot-4, 229-pound Metcalf, who caught three of those targets for 60 yards.

 The biggest, of course, was the winning touchdown catch on a left-to-right crossing route in the end zone.
 But the Seahawks wouldn’t have been in that position without Metcalf’s reception on fourth-and-10 early in the drive, a 39-yard jump-ball grab on a floated pass from Wilson to the Minnesota 38-yard line.

-“I just saw it hanging there and my only thought was to go get the ball,” Metcalf said.
-“That’s what Russ keeps harping on, there’s going to be a game-changer and when the ball is in there it’s always mine.
+“I just saw it hanging there and my only thought was to go get the ball,” he said.
+“That’s what Russ keeps harping on; there’s going to be a game-changer and when the ball is in there it’s always mine.
 So that was my whole thought process that whole drive.”

 Metcalf had a chance to win the game on second-and-goal with 28 seconds left.
 He had the ball in his grasp near the front right pylon, but Minnesota’s Mike Hughes knocked it out as Metcalf fell out of bounds.

 Wilson’s next pass, on third-and-goal, was also intended for Metcalf, a corner route that Wilson overthrew at the back corner pylon.
-The Seahawks then called timeout before the final fourth-and-goal play.
+The Seahawks called timeout before the final fourth-and-goal play.

-“All those reps we’ve practiced in the summer, it showed up tonight in that special moment,” said Wilson, again pointing to the time month he spent with Metcalf in Mexico and Southern California this offseason.
+“All those reps we’ve practiced in the summer, it showed up tonight in that special moment,” said Wilson, again pointing to the month he spent with Metcalf in Mexico and Southern California this offseason.
+“That’s why he’s such a star.”

-Metcalf came into the week leading the league in receiving yards.
-He finished with six catches for 93 yards and two touchdowns on Sunday night, and after the game was asked if he considers himself the best receiver in the NFL.

-“Man, it’s just a blessing just to be in a category like that (and) for that question even pop up,” Metcalf said.
-“But you know, in my mind, I feel like I’m getting to that point.
-There’s still people in the league that still look up to. …

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.